brennenputh/resume/resume.md

 **Software Engineer Intern** | Paychex | 2025-05 to 2025-08

 * Authored Annual Reconciliation software for the jurisdictions of North Dakota and Alabama in Java.
-* Designed scripts for MongoDB in Python to optimize work productivity.
+* Designed scripts for MongoDB in Python to optimize work productivity and precision.
-* Interacted with Oracle databases to ensure full data migration between old and new designs.
+* Operated on Oracle databases to ensure quality of migration between software stacks.

 **Full Stack Web Developer** | Scholarshelf | 2024-06 to 2025-04